 Over the last several years, authors have expended much ink discussing the topic of probate and, specifically, avoiding probate.
-Today, with the continued evolution of the law, in Wisconsin and elsewhere, you have more choices than ever if you want to create an estate plan designed to avoid probate.
+Today, with the continued evolution of the law, you have more choices than ever if you want to create an estate plan designed to avoid probate.

 Using the probate process can be helpful in some circumstances.
 For example, opening a probate estate creates a specific deadline date by which time all creditors must request payment or forfeit their claims.
 If these types of creditor issues are not a significant factor for you, then you may decide that probate’s advantages are too few, given the drawbacks.
 Even a relatively simple and straightforward probate administration can take many months and cost thousands of dollars.
 Additionally, probate cases are public records, and anyone may view them.